spotify/dh-virtualenv/doc/tutorial.rst

 Using Docker also allows cross-distribution builds.

-Otherwise, after you have cloned the repository, you must install build tools and dependencies on your worksatation, and then start the build:
+Otherwise, after you have cloned the repository, you must install build tools and dependencies on your workstation, and then start the build:

 .. code-block:: bash